cal-itp/data-infra/docs/analytics_tools/python_libraries.md

 ### import tbl

-Most notably, you can include the following function at the top of your notebook to import a `tbl` from the warehouse:
+Most notably, you can include `import tbl` at the top of your notebook to import a table from the warehouse in the form of a `tbl`:

 ```python
 from calitp.tables import tbl